How Far Would Mt. Shasta Reach If It Erupted?

 Understanding volcanic dormancy is crucial in comprehending the current state of Mt.
 Shasta.
 Dormancy refers to a period when a volcano is not actively erupting but has the potential to erupt again in the future.
 Several geological signs help determine the dormant state of a volcano, including a decrease in volcanic gas emissions, absence of seismic activity, and stable ground deformation.
 For Mt.
 Shasta, these signs provide reassurance that the volcano is currently in a dormant state.

-See also Could Mt.
-Shasta Erupt Again?
+See also Is Mt.
+Shasta Worth Visiting?

 Geological signs of Mt.
 Shasta’s dormancy